Ismoh/Ismoh/README.md

 - 👨‍💻 All of my projects are available at [/Ismoh](https://github.com/Ismoh?tab=repositories&q=&type=source&language=&sort=) and [/Ismoh-Games](https://github.com/orgs/Ismoh-Games/repositories?q=&type=source&language=&sort=)

 - 📫 How to reach me [Discord](https://discord.gg/Z99g7Hx)

-- ⚡ Fun fact **gilbert's syndrome**?\
-  Don't judge me, when I act weird or act like a brain-afk person, I'm just suffering from this syndrome.
-In those moments I just need to eat and drink a lot! :woozy_face:

 ### Connect with me